hawtio/hawtio/examples/branding-plugin/README.md

 ## Installation

-### Apache Tomcat / Jetty
+### WildFly / Apache Tomcat / Jetty

-Copy the simple-plugin war file as the following name
+Copy the branding-plugin war file as the following name:

     branding-plugin.war

-to the `deploy` directory of Apache Tomcat / Jetty as similar Java web container.
+to the `standalone/deployments/` directory of WildFly or the `deploy/` directory of Apache Tomcat / Jetty.

 ### Apache Karaf / Red Hat Fuse (on Karaf)